galliaproject/gallia-core/README.md

 Internally, heads comes in as three flavors, each offering a different and relevant subset of operations:
 1. _HeadO_: For single __O__-bject manipulation
 2. _HeadS_: For multiple object-__S__ manipulation
-3. _HeadV[T]_: For _"orphan"_ __V__-alues manipulation (_HeadV_ is typically not encountered in client code)
+3. _HeadV[T]_: For _"naked"_ __V__-alues manipulation (_HeadV_ is rarely encountered explicitly in client code)

 Notes:
-- _"Orphan"_ values are more conceptually relevant to nested subgraphs, not commonly manipulated by client code.
-It represents values that are not part of a structured object, e.g the string `"foo"` alone as opposed to the same string `"foo`" within an object `{"key1": 1, "key2": "foo", ...}`.
+- _"Naked"_ values are more conceptually relevant to nested subgraphs, not commonly manipulated by client code.
+It represents values that are not part of a structured entity, e.g the string `"foo"` alone as opposed to the same string `"foo`" within an entity `{"key1": 1, "key2": "foo", ...}`.
 - The DAGs/heads concepts will be discussed in more details in a future article dedicated to design.

 <a name="201118133206"></a>